 As I discovered my passion for people, I also discovered a passion for outdoor leadership.
 This shaped the path I took in school and jobs in the following years.
 I realized that it is so important to find the gifts and desires God has placed in you so you can use them well in pursuit of glorifying him.

 As a Kaléo Student Life Assistant, I have seen students and friends discover new passions, go out of their comfort zones, experience something they had never thought they would do before, and become more awestruck by God’s beauty as each out trip rolled by.

 It has been beautiful to watch students begin to flourish in their relationship with God through these trips.
-Through the years, students that came into the Kaleo program have come out beautifully changed and I know God has used each trip, person, and circumstance to bring us to those spots.
-Many have gone back to their hometowns and people comment on the difference they see in them.
+Through the years, students that came into the Kaleo program have come out beautifully changed, and I know God has used each trip, person, and circumstance to bring us to those spots.
+Many have gone back to their hometowns, and people comment on the difference they see in them.

 This year, God continued to challenge and reveal his character all the more to me in stories I could go on about, but I’ll wrap it up.
-If you are on the fence of deciding to do Kaleo, I would say to take the leap and go for it.
-Whether you are an outdoor guru or a homebody, this can be a year where God absolutely transforms your life like he did for me.
+If you are on the fence about deciding to do Kaleo, I would say to take the leap and go for it.
+Whether you are an outdoor guru or a homebody, this can be a year where God absolutely transforms your life as he did for me.

 - Why a Christian Gap Year Will Give You the Spiritual Foundation You're Looking For